Explore What It Means to Follow Jesus — Body, Mind, and Spirit

 Frequently asked questions

 At St Augustine’s, we believe we should make theological learning as accessible as possible.
-If you’re intrigued by theological study at university level but joining a full undergraduate programme feels like a big step, the taster module might be for you.
+If you’re intrigued by studying theology at university level but joining a full undergraduate programme feels like too big a step right now, this taster term might be for you.

-Taster modules give you an opportunity to test your appetite and aptitude for academic study without committing to a full programme.
-It allows you to take a single 20 credit module: ‘Spirituality and Discipleship: an Introduction to Christian Spirituality’, part of our undergraduate programme in Theology, Ministry and Mission.
+Taster terms (or “taster modules” as they’re sometimes referred to) give you an opportunity to whet your appetite and test your aptitude for studying theology without committing to a full programme.
+It allows you to take a single 20 credit module which is taught as part of St Augustine’s undergraduate programme in Theology, Ministry and Mission.

 Many of our taster module students decide to enrol fully onto our undergraduate programme (i.e. with university accreditation) after successfully completing this module.